Wuszt/LibeRTTI/README.md

 ### Instantiate class instance based on type class
 Type classes are able to instantiate it's original classes instances in runtime.

+### Move class instance
+You can invoke move constructor for some place in memory.
+Useful if you're working on raw memory and want to move class instance between buffers.
+This is an optional feature since it forces all classes to have move constructor.
+To enable it set `RTTI_REQUIRE_MOVE_CTOR` to `1`

 ### Recognizing object true type <br/>
 You can get the true type of your polymorphic class and get some additional information about it, compare it etc.
 Have a look on code examples to see what data about your type you can get.